sagemath/sagecell/README.rst

 .. highlight:: bash

-This is a demo of a 3-component Sage computation service, using MongoDB.
+This is a demo of a 3-component Sage computation service.

 Installation
 ============